nekitivlev/CompoundExpressions/CompoundExpressionsProposal.md

 }
 ```
 The benefit however is that is that you can use earlier values in later expressions.
 In the example above p1 and p2 have already been null checked so we can access their age property directly.
-And because the expressions can be anything that returns a nullable type it can also be used with safe casts:
+And because the expressions can be anything that returns a nullable type it can also be used with `safe-casts`:
 ```kotlin
 if (val child = person as?
 Child, val car = child.favouriteToy as?
 Car) {
     car.race()